 I am a PhD research fellow at the Center for Research on Extremism (C-REX) and affiliate at the Center for the Study of Political Communication (Polkom) at the University of Oslo.
-I am also Head of the Early Career Researcher Network at the Centre for Analysis of the Radical Right (CARR) in the UK.
+I am also Head of Doctoral Fellows at the Centre for Analysis of the Radical Right (CARR).

-My doctoral project explores Indian diaspora supporters of Brexit and Trump in the UK and US.
+My doctoral project, entitled ‘Reconfiguring Nationalism: Transnational entanglements of Hindutva and Radical Right Ideology’, explores Indian diaspora supporters of Brexit and Trump in the UK and US.
 From January to April 2018, I was a VOX-Pol sponsored visiting researcher at the Oxford Internet Institute, University of Oxford.
 I was also a visiting scholar at New York University’s department of Media, Culture, and Communication from May to July 2018.

 My research builds on an undergraduate degree in postcolonial studies from the University of California, Berkeley (2014).
 With a regional focus on South Asia, my dissertation explored the representation of the Indian Muslim community, broadly through official government policy, and specifically through media portrayals of ghettoisation.
 Previously, I conducted an independent research project on an Indian regional far right political party and its history of electoral success.